Janardhen/google-clone/README.md

 # Google-Wikipedia-Search_Engine

 Worked on this project as a challenge.
+This program uses programmable search engine API to fetch data limited to 100 requests per day.

 ## To use
 1. npm install